-One name stands out ahead of all the other famous, foreign architects who have made an impression on the skyline of Shanghai, László Hudec.
+One name stands out ahead of all the famous, foreign architects who have made an impression on the skyline of Shanghai, László Hudec.

 About the man